Green Building Rating Systems

 The system is based on 1,000 available points, with 350 being the minimum for certification.
 The levels of certification are one, two, three, and four Green Globes.
 As with all other systems, higher levels of certification have cost/benefit characteristics.

 The biggest difference between LEED, and Green Globes is in the way the project is documented.
 Green Globes uses an online questionnaire to document/input project information.
-Then an initial third party assessment is performed.
-The final assessment takes place onsite, where all aspects of the project’s performance are verified.
+Then an initial Third Party Assessments is performed.
+The final assessment takes place Onsite, where all aspects of the project’s performance are verified.

-ENERGY STAR, via its Portfolio Manager software, is one of the most used energy benchmarking programs in the US and Canada.
-Additionally, ENERGY STAR scores are referenced by other green rating systems to establish basic performance benchmarks.
+ENERGY STAR, delivered through its Portfolio Manager software, is one of the most widely used energy benchmarking programs in the U.S. and Canada.
+In fact, ENERGY STAR scores are often referenced by other green building rating systems to establish baseline performance benchmarks.

-The Portfolio Manager software allows building owners to input a building’s utility bills, and some additional basic information, to obtain an ENERGY STAR score.
-The building is then compared against similar buildings (measuring energy, water, waste, and greenhouse gas emissions) and given a score of 1-100.
-In terms of score, 100 is best, and 50 is average.
+Portfolio Manager allows building owners to input utility bills and basic building information to generate an ENERGY STAR score.
+Each building is compared to similar facilities, with performance measured across energy, water, waste, and greenhouse gas emissions.
+The result is a score on a scale of 1–100, where 50 represents average performance and 100 is best.

-According to the ENERGY STAR Portfolio Manager website, “Nearly 25% of U.S. commercial building space is already actively benchmarking in Portfolio Manager”.
-Building owners who achieve a score of 75% or better, can receive a certification.
-The final score needs to be certified by a licensed professional engineer or registered architect.
+According to the ENERGY STAR Portfolio Manager website, nearly 25% of U.S. commercial building space is actively benchmarking in the program.
+Buildings that achieve a score of 75 or higher may qualify for ENERGY STAR certification, which must be verified by a licensed Professional Engineer or Registered Architect.

-Buildings that earn the ENERGY STAR certification use, on average, 35% less energy than comparable buildings.
-The system has 18 broad categories of property types with over 80 total variations.
+Certified buildings use, on average, 35% less energy than comparable buildings, making ENERGY STAR one of the most impactful and cost-effective rating systems.
+The program currently covers 18 broad categories of property types, with more than 80 variations.

 Living Building Challenge – International Living Future Institute

-One, often overlooked, option is to forego the certification and simply build an efficient, sustainable building; a growing number of projects are opting to build to the requirements of LEED or another certification system.
+One often overlooked option is to forgo certification and simply build an efficient, sustainable building.
+A growing number of projects are opting to build to the requirements of LEED or another certification system without pursuing official certification.
 Building owners can use the money saved on registration and certification fees to improve or highlight sustainable aspects of the building.
 To do this, there are several options:

-This is the culmination of years of cooperation between The American Society of Heating, Refrigerating, and Air-Conditioning Engineers, International Code Council, American Institute of Architects, Illuminating Engineering Society, and U.S. Green Building Council.
+This is the culmination of years of cooperation between the American Society of Heating, Refrigerating and Air-Conditioning Engineers, the International Code Council, the American Institute of Architects, the Illuminating Engineering Society, and the U.S. Green Building Council.

-As with most codes, ASHRAE developed 189.1 as a green building standard in 2009.
-Then ICC developed 189.1 into the IgCC the following year.
-Since then, ASHRAE and ICC collaboratively created ASHRAE 189.1/IgCC along with several other organizations.
+As with most codes, ASHRAE developed 189.1 as a green building standard in 2009, and ICC developed it into the IgCC the following year.
+However, since ASHRAE 189.1/IgCC was created in partnership between the two (and several other organizations), they are more closely aligned.

 The idea of this partnership is to produce a model green code for jurisdictions to enforce.
-However, the model green code can also be used as an “above code” guideline for the creation of even more sustainable buildings.
+However, it can also be used as an “above code” guideline for creating even more sustainable buildings.
 The IgCC is compatible with the IECC, ASHRAE 90.1, and many other standards.
-Additionally, there are synergies between the IgCC and LEED that make earning certain credits easier.
+Additionally, there are synergies between it and LEED that make earning certain credits easier.

-If you are looking to create a sustainable building without the complications and costs associated with a certification rating system, the IgCC is worth a look.
+If you are looking to create a sustainable building without the complications and costs associated with a certification rating system, the IgCC is worth considering.

-With New York, Boston, and other cities designing Greenhouse Gas Reduction/Sustainability programs, it is possible that the IgCC is the energy code of the future.
-Already jurisdictions across the country are adopting it as a model code, which also creates more sustainable buildings.
+With New York, Boston, and other cities designing greenhouse gas reduction and sustainability programs, it is possible that the IgCC is the energy code of the future.
+Already, jurisdictions across the country are adopting it as a model code, which also creates more sustainable buildings.

 ASHRAE – Advanced Energy Design Guides

-Finally, the Advanced Energy Design Guides are probably the simplest way to create an energy efficient building.
-The guides are created for specific, but many common types of buildings such as: office, school, retail, hospital, warehouse, etc.
+Finally, the ASHRAE Advanced Energy Design Guides are probably the simplest way to create an energy-efficient building.
+The guides are created for specific types of buildings (Office, School, Retail, Hospital, Warehouse, etc.), so they cover the most common, but not all, project types.

-The 50% guides are one method for earning points for the LEED Energy and Atmosphere Credit – Optimize Energy Performance (6, instead of the maximum 18, available through modeling).
+The 50% Guides are one method for earning points under the LEED Energy and Atmosphere Credit: Optimize Energy Performance (6 points instead of the maximum 18 available through modeling).

-The guides are compatible with most energy codes; however, some aspects may need to be upgraded to meet the requirements of the latest codes.
-The guides can be purchased from ASHRAE, and are even available as free digital downloads.
+The Guides are compatible with most energy codes, but some aspects may need to be upgraded to meet the requirements of the latest codes.
+The Guides can be purchased from ASHRAE, but if you can work in a digital format, they are available as free downloads.

-As with the IgCC, the guides were created through a collaboration; this one between the American Institute of Architects, Illuminating Engineering Society, U.S. Green Building Council, and Department of Energy.
+As with the IgCC, the Guides were created through a collaboration—this one involving the American Institute of Architects, the Illuminating Engineering Society, the U.S. Green Building Council, and the Department of Energy.

 Conclusion